JimmiAsk/force-gpt5-to-think/README.md

 ```
 ---

-You **MUST** think carefully before you give your answer, the result depends on it!
+IMPORTANT: You **MUST** think carefully before you give your answer, the result depends on it!
 ```

 - Skips when ChatGPT is currently streaming a response (Stop button showing)